Code-Institute-Submissions/Chilli-Growers/README.md

 After a look at different guides and garden store sites the font "PT Sans" was chosen as it looked like a good fit for a guide site and
 "Balsamiq Sans" for titles complimented the body font.

-Each banner's color before each section was chosen to represent the [Scoville Scale](https://en.wikipedia.org/wiki/Scoville_scale) beginning from green to red.
+The footer's color was chosen to represent the [Scoville Scale](https://en.wikipedia.org/wiki/Scoville_scale) beginning from green to red.

 ## User Stories